asmithh-old/halibut/README.md

 # halibut
-\n ok allan i guess this is happening
+ok allan i guess this is happening

-\n the site is asmithh.scripts.mit.edu/halibut/index.html
+the site is asmithh.scripts.mit.edu/halibut/index.html